-Yes, please contact the Admissions department directly.
-They will provide you with the transcripts in PDF format for uploading online during the new application process.Top
+Please contact the Admissions department directly.
+They may be able to provide you with the transcripts in PDF format for uploading online during the new application process.Top

 Can I use the unofficial transcripts (in PDF format) when I complete my online application?